Skip to content

 for finding in report.findings:

-print(f"[{finding.threat_id}] {finding.title}")
+print(f"[{finding.threat_id.name}] {finding.title}")

-print(f" Sev: {finding.severity}")
+print(f" Sev: {finding.severity.name}")

-print(f" Explain: {finding.explain}")
+print(f" What this means: {finding.explain}")

 print(f" Module: {finding.module}")